-You may have heard the adage in nursing school or from a co-worker: As a nurse, “if you didn’t chart it, it didn’t happen!”
-Charting takes up a large portion of your shift, especially if you are doing it correctly.
+You may have heard the adage in nursing school or from a co-worker: As a travel nurse, “If you didn’t chart it, it didn’t happen!”
+Charting takes up a large portion of your shift, especially if you do it correctly.
 While time-consuming, good charting is essential to providing top-notch patient care.
-Not only does charting provide nurses and doctors caring for a patient on future shifts an accurate picture of what happened on previous shifts, but it also becomes a permanent part of the patient’s medical record.
+Not only does charting provide travel nurses and doctors caring for a patient on future shifts an accurate picture of what happened on previous shifts, but it also becomes a permanent part of the patient’s medical record.
 It can even be used for legal purposes.

 Some organizations have certain requirements for how charting must occur.
 Most hospitals have gone to a computerized documentation system, but you may occasionally come across an institution that still does things with pen and paper.
 Regardless, writing a good note at the end of your shift is essential for every patient.

-Subjective refers to things the patient can tell you and often includes pain level and feelings or concerns.
+Subjective refers to things the patient can tell you, often including pain level and feelings or concerns.
 It can also refer to things a patient’s family members tell you.

 The plan refers to the patient’s plan of care.
 How is the medical team addressing the patient’s health problems?
 Are there upcoming tests or blood draws?
 Is the patient on medications to treat a problem that you are monitoring response to?
 These are examples that fall under the plan.

 Interventions refer to the things we are doing for the patient.
-Examples of intervention can include treatments and medications and education provided to the patient on your shift.
+Examples of intervention can include treatments, medications, and education provided to the patient on your shift.

 Below is an example of a SOAPI note: